-lcon Description
+Icon Description

-Indicates that the battery charge is low.

-Indicates that the battery charge is very low.

-۶ Indicates that the battery is charging.

-× Indicates that the Airplane Mode is active.
+★ Indicates that the Airplane Mode is active.
 All radios are turned off.

-寒 Indicates that Bluetooth is on.
+Indicates that Bluetooth is on.

-(h- Connected to a Wi-Fi network.
+Connected to a Wi-Fi network.

-$\bigcirc$ Not connected to a Wi-Fi network or no Wi-Fi signal.
+Not connected to a Wi-Fi network or no Wi-Fi signal.

-"·· > Connected to an Ethernet network.
+‹··› Connected to an Ethernet network.

+\mathbf{Q} Headset audio cable is connected to the device.